 Secondly, as mentioned above, Steam’s library of content is focused mainly on games (both VR and non-VR), while Viveport looks to be the one stop shop for VR experiences.
-While up until now HTC has offered many of its experimental Vive VR experiences via Steam, we expect a flurry of non-gaming Vive content to appear on the Viveport store over the coming months.
+If you're more interested in Steam VR games, take a look at our pick of the best HTC Vive games of 2018.

 How do I use Viveport?

 There are currently three ways to access Viveport: via the Vive desktop client, when wearing the HTC Vive headset or via an internet browser.